 Many deaths caused by heroin in 2016 were also caused by fentanyl, a much stronger opioid.
 Heroin and fentanyl are sometimes mixed together, increasing the risk of overdose.

-If you’re addicted to heroin and are unwilling to seek heroin addiction treatment, you should carry naloxone and always use heroin in the presence of someone that you trust.
+If you’re addicted to heroin and are unwilling to seek heroin treatment, you should carry naloxone and always use heroin in the presence of someone that you trust.
 If you overdose, the person can call 911 and try to save your life with naloxone.